 Now the question is, what should I dip into this yumminess!
 I’ve been dipping chocolate cat cookies from Trader Joe’s.
 Tomorrow I’m going to try dipping my sliced apples in the dip.
 That sounds absolutely divine.

 Mmm!
 Comfort food makes you feel good inside.
 Pot roast is one of those foods.
 As I was coming up with this week’s menu, I decided pot roast should be one of our dinners.
-The interesting thing was we had pot roast for our dinner at my in-laws last night.
+The interesting thing was we had a pot roast for our dinner at my in-law’s last night.
 The difference was how we prepared the roast.
 The side dishes were different also.

-Even though I like making baked potatoes cooked in the slow cooker, I’m not a fan of potatoes cooked with the roast.
+Even though I like making baked potatoes cooked in the slow cooker, I’m not a fan of potatoes cooked with roast.
 We had buttered noodles with our roast.